Tarai-bune

-A tarai-bune (たらい舟), or tub-turned boat, is a traditional Japanese fishing boat found mainly on Sado Island and used for catching abalone and other mollusks.
-The design originated from need to fish in the narrow coves formed by earthquakes.
+A tarai-bune (たらい舟), or tub-turned boat, is a traditional Japanese fishing boat originally made from half a barrel or large tub.
+They were formerly used throughout Western Japan but are now found only on Sado Island where about a hundred are left which are used for collecting abalone and seaweed.
+They are still effective close to shore and in the narrow coves formed by earthquakes.

 In popular culture

 Tarai Bune boats have appeared in: